 As they progress in their career, Electronic-Optronic Technicians who demonstrate the required ability and potential will be offered advanced training.
 Available courses include:

 - Maintenance of advanced surveillance equipment, lasers, and fibre-optics

 - Supervisor-level training

 - Manager-level training

-The minimum required education for this position is the completion of the provincial requirements for Grade 10 or Secondaire IV in Quebec.
+The minimum required education for this position is the completion of the provincial requirements for Grade 10 or Secondaire IV in Quebec, including Grade 10 academic math or math 436 in Quebec and any science course at the Grade 10 level or Sec IV level in Quebec.
 Foreign education may be accepted.

 If you already have a college diploma, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the any required on-the-job training program following basic training.
 Basic training and military occupation training is required before being assigned.

 Non-commissioned Member Subsidized Training and Education Plan (NCM-STEP)

 Because this position requires specialty training, the Forces will pay successful recruits to attend the diploma program at an approved Canadian college.
 NCM STEP students attend basic training and on-the-job training during the summer months.
 They receive full-time salary including medical and dental care, as well as vacation time with full-pay in exchange for working with the Forces for a period of time.
 If you choose to apply to this program, you must apply both to the Forces and the appropriate college.
 For more information, click on Paid College.